 The park management shall notify the Health Authority immediately of any suspected communicable or contagious disease within the park.

-The park occupant shall be responsible for proper placement of his trailer on its stand and proper installation of all utility connections in accordance with the instructions of the park management.
+The park occupant shall be responsible for proper placement of his/her trailer on its stand and proper installation of all utility connections in accordance with the instructions of the park management.

 No owner or person in charge of a dog, cat or other pet animal shall permit it to run at large or to commit any nuisance within the limits of any lot.